Jamdesk Documentation logo

 GitHub Issues

-Fix missing repos, failed webhooks, permission errors, and branch mismatches with the Jamdesk GitHub integration.
+Fix missing organizations during setup, missing repos, failed webhooks, permission errors, and branch mismatches with the Jamdesk GitHub integration.

 Most GitHub integration problems trace to permissions, webhook failures, or branch mismatches.